 For starters, discover your unique value proposition – that is, what you offer and how it can help others.
 Consider these questions:

 - Who am I?
 Look at what made you the person you are today.
-Check out some more personal branding examples to see what you can bring to the table that’s unique.
+Check out some more personal branding examples with a job search on a LinkedIn profile to see what you can bring to the table that’s valuable and how others create their personal branding statement.

 - What skills do I have?
-Focus on all skills and credentials that you’ve acquired throughout your life.
+Think about all skills and credentials that you’ve acquired throughout your life, in job interviews, and write them down so that you have a clear idea of what you could include in your personal branding statement.

 - What do I believe in?
-Reflect on your beliefs and what you stand for – this is one of the most important aspects of personal branding.
+Reflect on your beliefs, your personal experience, and what you stand for – this is one of the most important aspects of personal branding.
+People don’t want to read the personal branding statement of your business alter ego as it will not hit the pain points of the intended audience.
+TO create an effective personal branding statement, you’re going to need to dive deep.

 - Who is my target audience?
-Reflect on who will benefit the most from your talents.
-Focus on the needs of those people when branding yourself.
+Reflect on who will benefit the most from your talents and think about what an effective personal brand statement would mean to them.
+Are you an SEO guru, a career counselor, or a digital marketing and online marketing mastermind?
+Focus on the needs of those people when building your personal branding statement.

 2. Start building your online presence

 Having an online presence is one of the most effective ways of branding a person.
-Start by creating a personal website.
+Start by creating a personal website or online store.

-Most of the personal brand examples listed above use a website to show off their work and sell products.
+Most of the personal brand examples listed above use a website to show off their work and sell products to potential clients.

 But don’t build a website just for the sake of having one.
-Consider the design, layout, and all elements so it fits your personal brand and target audience.
+Consider the design, layout, and all elements so it fits your personal brand statement and target audience if you want to achieve real success in the online world.

 Try to build a strong presence on social media where everyone can find you.
 Here are some more tips:

 - Learn from influencers in your industry.
-See what they do to monetize their personal branding and think of what you can do better.
+See what they do to monetize their personal branding and think of what you can do better when creating your personal brand statement.
+It’s all part of being an effective strategy hacker.

 - Use social media management apps.
-Connect social media accounts to apps like Buffer and Hootsuite, so you can manage them from one place.
+Connect social media accounts to apps like Buffer and Hootsuite, so you can manage them from one place and keep your messaging and personal brand statements cohesive.

 3. Deliver content consistently